Make a life-long difference to children and their futures.

 More information is on the QTAC website.

-Students must complete 95 days of Supervised Professional Experience, 15 days of an internship and 75 hours of Wider Field Experience.
-You must obtain a Blue Card (or link your existing Blue Card to USC) prior to commencing SPE.
+Students must complete 95 days of Professional Experience (PEx), and 30 hours of Wider Field Experience.
+You must obtain a Blue Card (or link your existing Blue Card to USC) prior to commencing PEx.
 You can submit a free application for a Blue Card through the School of Education.
-Submit your Blue Card applications during Orientation Week of the semester you commence.
+Submit your Blue Card applications prior to or during Orientation Week of the semester you commence.

 Before you are eligible to graduate with a Bachelor of Education (Early Childhood), you will need to successfully complete the Literacy and Numeracy Test for Initial Teacher Education students (LANTITE).
 Graduates are eligible to register with the Queensland College of Teachers for teacher registration, and to become members of Early Childhood Australia.